This is Part II.

 The series is 100% portable.
 Can you find 2-3 min each day to add it into your routine?

 If you have a plank, do push-ups.
 Engage the abs, minimize any lower back arching, and exhale as you press up.
 Add difficulty by elevating the feet.

 [ The next exercises require equipment ]

-I demonstrate these using kettlebells, rings, and TRX.
-Use whatever you have.
-Don't worry about the exact reps or weights - focus on executing controlled movement through a wide range of motion.
+I demonstrate using kettlebells, rings, TRX.
+Use what you have.
+Don't worry about exact reps or weights - focus on controlled movement through a wide range of motion.

 The overhead lockout position is basically your handstand position (flipped).

 Pause at the top before lowering.
 Engage the abs and resist the urge to arch into the low back as you extend overhead.